makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ### Browser Support

-According to [FingerprintJS](https://dev.fingerprintjs.com/docs/browser-support), the following browsers and their versions are supported:
+[FingerprintJS](https://dev.fingerprintjs.com/docs/browser-support) supports the following browsers and their versions are supported:

 * Internet Explorer 11
 * Edge 18 and 85+